 Why is high blood pressure a big deal?
-Because it's putting stress your heart and your arteries, even if you don't feel any different.
+Because it's putting stress on your heart and your arteries, even if you don't feel any different.
 That added stress can raise your chances for a heart attack or stroke.

 Over time, problems in your arteries could cut back on blood flow.
 And since all of the tissues and organs in your body need blood to work well, that means things like your brain, your kidneys, your eyesight, and your sex life can be affected, too.